onehalfatsquared/MultiMSM/README.md

 # MultiMSM

-This repository contains a framework for creating a collection of Markov State Models (MSMs) by leveraging data obtained at different values of certain parameters.
+This repository contains a framework for creating a collection of Markov State Models (MSMs) for self-assembling systems with a finite pool of subunits.
+This is done by leveraging transition data obtained at different values of the fraction of monomers currently in the system.

-For example, my application is to construct an MSM that models the dynamics of a self-assembling system with a finite pool of subunits.
 The rates of forming various structures depend on the concentration of free monomers, so transition events are augmented with the monomer fraction present when they occur.
-The user may provide their own discretization of their variable parameter (monomer fraction for me), and this library will construct multiple MSMs, one for each intrval of the discretization.
+The user provides some discretization of the interval [0,1] for the monomer fraction, and the library will construct an MSM on each subinterval using transitions that occured for monomer fractions within those bounds.
+The library also contains optimizers to choose this discretization for you, by best reconstructing the average yields of a target state from your sampling data.

-Using the monomer fraction, one can solve the forward and backward Kolmogorov equations for this collection of MSMs.
+Using the MSM estimated monomer fraction dynamics, one can solve the forward and backward Kolmogorov equations for this collection of MSMs.
 We can also aggregate all of the data into a single MSM to study the average effective dynamics and compare to the concentration dependent dynamics.

-Will also contain methods for processing of sampling data to efficiently compare sampled values to the MSM estimates.
+Also contains methods for processing of sampling data to efficiently compare sampled values to the MSM estimates.

 #Package Install Instructions (For Now)
 To be able to import this code as a package outside of the source directory, I have been using a python setup file to make a pip package and install it.
 It is not published yet (maybe I will do this eventually, after finalizing and documenting some things), but this works for now.

+Note: this code is intended to be run on systems that are simulated in HOOMD and analyzed using the clustering from my analysis library, found here: https://github.com/onehalfatsquared/SAASH

 If you are installing to a local machine, first clone into the repo.
 From the highest MultiMSM directory (that contains setup.py), run the following commands: